Daktari: Location

-According to the show's closing credits, it was "filmed in Africa and Africa U.S.A.", a 600 acre wild-animal ranch created by animal trainers Ralph and Toni Helfer in Soledad Canyon 40 mi north of Los Angeles.
+According to the show's closing credits, it was "filmed in Africa and Africa USA", a 600 acre wild-animal ranch created by animal trainers Ralph and Toni Helfer in Soledad Canyon 40 mi north of Los Angeles.
 Ralph Helfer was the animal coordinator of the show.
 Leonard B. Kaufman, the producer, wrote in liner notes for Shelly Manne's Daktari that he shot the series on location close to a ranch once owned by Antonio Pintos' father in Mozambique.
-Indeed, the outdoor scenes involving the actors were shot in the Africa, U.S.A. compound in California, with footage of African landscape and animals in between to get the African look and feel.
+Indeed, the outdoor scenes involving the actors were shot in the Africa U.S.A. compound in California, with footage of African landscape and animals in between to get the African look and feel.
 Some of the animals shown were, however, at odds with the location – a tiger (not native to Africa) is shown in the starting credit sequence, as well as an Indian elephant.

 Other indoor and some outdoor scenes of the animal hospital were shot in Ivan Tors' studios in Florida.

 Music

 The show had distinctive theme and incidental music, a fusion of jazz and African influences, conducted by American jazz drummer Shelly Manne.
 Manne released the associated record, Daktari: Shelly Manne Performs and Conducts His Original Music for the Hit TV Show, on the Atlantic label in 1967.
 On the album, Mike Wofford plays a tack piano to evoke an African sound, and Manne is joined by percussionists Emil Richards, Larry Bunker, Frank Carlson, and Victor Feldman.
-According to the record liner notes, Manne and fellow percussionists play ankle and wrist jingles, Thai mouth organs, angklungs, ocarinas, vibraphones, tympani, and different kinds of marimbas.
+According to the record liner notes, Manne and fellow percussionists play ankle and wrist jingles, Lujon, Thai mouth organs, angklungs, ocarinas, vibraphones, tympani, and different kinds of marimbas.

 Vehicles

-The series featured several Land Rover four-wheel-drive cars and also a Jeep Gladiator pickup truck with an iconic zebra-striped paint job.
+The series featured several Land Rover four-wheel-drive cars and also a Jeep Gladiator pickup truck with a zebra-striped paint scheme.
 Corgi Toys produced a green and black zebra-striped toy version of a Land Rover, available in several different action sets.